nice-devone/nice-cxone-mobile-sample-ios/README.md

 ## Connection
 Section with connection related methods and properties.
 These methods allows to get channel configuration, connect to the to the CXone service or send a ping to ensure connection connection is established.

-Following features are provided via [`CXoneChat.shared.connection`](https://help.nice-incontact.com/content/acd/digital/mobilesdk/ios/sdklibrary/protocols/connectionprovider.htm) provider.
+Following features are provided via `CXoneChat.shared.connection` provider.

 ### Get Channel Configuration
 The SDK provides two ways for channel configuration.
-In case host application is already connected to the CXone service, it is possible to use [`channelConfiguration`](https://help.nice-incontact.com/content/acd/digital/mobilesdk/ios/sdklibrary/protocols/connectionprovider.htm) which returns current configuration.
+In case host application is already connected to the CXone service, it is possible to use `ConnectionProvider.channelConfiguration` which returns current configuration.
 If you call this property without established connection, it returns default configuration which is might not be related to required channel configuration.

 ```swift
 let configuration = CXoneChat.shared.connection.channelConfiguration